EasyLearnJava/Hibernate_Advanced/README.md

 # Hibernate_Advanced

-* Make sure that mySQL db is installed with username as root and password as password
+* Make sure that mySQL db is installed with username as root and password as password.
 * Also create a schema called Athena in the DB

 For first time users of this program, changes to be made in the hibernate-cf.xml